MOC Attestation and FAQs

 I need to take an MOC Exam.
 What do I do?Those who needed to pass an MOC exam by March 2, 2017 (as indicated on the Part 3 tab in myABR) were still required to take and pass the exam in 2016 to meet the Part 3 requirement.
 All other diplomates in all of the ABR’s disciplines will be deferred from completing the Part 3 requirement and therefore will not need to take the MOC exam until OLA is available in their discipline.
 (This does not include Hospice and Palliative Medicine and Pain Medicine subspecialties.)
-Please go to the Exam Dates and Locations page on the ABR website to review the dates for the remaining MOC Exams and registration information.
+Please go to the MOC Exam (Traditional) page on the ABR website to review the dates for the remaining MOC Exams and registration information.

 I have already taken the MOC Exam.
 Why is my tab still red?If you have already taken the MOC Exam but have not yet received your results, your Part 3 tab will still show as incomplete.
 After the exam results have been released and it is confirmed that you passed the exam, the system will automatically attest on your behalf.